10 Best Easy Hikes in Sedona [2025]

 Difficulty: Moderate

-It has an iconic diamond shaped opening that overlooks the red rock mesas and cliffs in the distance!
+It has an iconic diamond-shaped opening that overlooks the red rock mesas and cliffs in the distance.

-Unlike a lot of hikes in Sedona, the Birthing Cave seems to have largely flown under the tourist radar and there’s usually no trouble finding parking.
+Unlike a lot of hikes in Sedona, the Birthing Cave seems to have largely flown under the tourist radar, and there’s usually no trouble finding parking.

 However, if you’re visiting during peak season (March – June or September – October), consider arriving bright and early to make sure you snag a spot.